Schedule a Consultation

 • Misappropriation of Estate Assets – Executors can misappropriate estate assets by converting estate assets for themselves or by charging excessive administration fees.
 Misappropriation can also occur when an executor usurps a financial opportunity belonging to the estate for themselves.

-• Mismanagement of Estate Funds – An executor may mismanage estate funds when they fail to locate and secure all estate assets, including bank accounts and investments.
-Mismanagement may also occur when an executor makes poor investment decisions with estate assets without first consulting professionals for advice.
+• Mismanagement of Estate Funds – An executor may mismanage estate funds when they fail to locate and secure all assets, including bank accounts and investments.
+Mismanagement may also occur when an executor makes poor investment decisions with estate assets without consulting professionals for advice.

-• Failure to Distribute Assets – Beneficiaries may have fiduciary claims against an executor who refuses to distribute inheritances without good reason.
+• Failure to Distribute Assets – Beneficiaries may have fiduciary claims against an executor who refuses to distribute inheritances without a good reason.

-• Failure to Maintain Estate Assets – An executor’s failure to maintain certain kinds of assets, such as real property, may constitute a breach of fiduciary duty when the lack of maintenance causes a depreciation in the asset’s value, reducing the beneficiaries’ inheritance.
+• Failure to Maintain Estate Assets – An executor’s failure to maintain certain assets, such as real property, may constitute a breach of fiduciary duty when the lack of maintenance causes a depreciation in the asset’s value, reducing the beneficiaries’ inheritance.

 • Showing Favoritism – An executor may distribute a larger share of the estate to particular beneficiaries than directed by the will or may allow specific beneficiaries to take personal items from the decedent’s estate while excluding other beneficiaries.